xexiu/astro-components/packages/astro-progress-bar/README.md

 > If classes are NOT specified, the progress bar has default styles.
 ---
 > Demo: <https://xexiu.dev/blog> (click an article and scroll)
-> This prodcut is actively mantained.
+> This product is actively mantained.
 Any PR, issues or whatever concern, please visit the Github repository <https://github.com/xexiu/astro-components>.

 ##  ¡Chao pescao! 👋 🐠